In This Article

 Will JBCO Make Your Hair Grow Faster?

 The claims on quicker hair growth as a result of using JBCO should be taken with a grain of salt.
 Without scientific testing and results, you have to rely on the reports of various hair care forums and bloggers.
-This oil won't make your hair grow, but with regular use, it can help you retain more hair growth by treating dry ends, reducing breakage.
+This oil won't make your hair grow, but with regular use, it can, like many other oils, help you retain more hair growth by treating dry ends, reducing breakage, etc.

 In the area of regrowth, you may find more information.
 Women who suffer thinning areas along the hairline and nape often report that routine use of JBCO (in the form of scalp massages) resulted in regrowth in these thinning or bare spaces.